 - 10 regular apparatus classes

-This six-month course is extremely comprehensive, with all lessons included.
-It also includes 600 hours of apprenticeship done in a Pilates studio.
+It also consists of 600 hours of apprenticeship done in a Pilates studio.

 As you can see, this course covers so many aspects of classical pilates.

-- Access to all the online material including manuals, videos and written coursework for life
+- Access to all the online material, including manuals, videos, and written coursework for life

 - 600 hours of live studio apprenticeship